rami1973/mysql-workbench-export-laravel-10-migrations/README.md

 ### Usage

  - Open a model in MySQL Workbench
- - Tools > Catalog > Export Laravel 5 Migration
+ - Tools > Catalog > Export Laravel 10 Migration

 ### Development

 Want to contribute?
 Great!

 ### Thanks
+the orginal plugin from:
 Thanks to [all](https://github.com/beckenrode/mysql-workbench-export-laravel-5-migrations/graphs/contributors) that have and continue to contribute to this project.

 Extra thanks to [VeeeneX](https://github.com/VeeeneX) for all the great PRs!